 them back into the sales funnel.”

-Marketing and sales can work together to determine which lead nurturing metrics are most useful in tracking a prospect’s progress through the funnel.
+Marketing and sales can work together to determine which lead nurturing metrics are most useful in building prospect lists and tracking progress through the funnel.

 12. Social mentions

 “It's very worthwhile to track social media shares,” says David McHugh, CEO and Founder of My Mixify.
 “Shares show you just how interesting the articles you're mentioned in or publish on your own are to a wider audience.”